ccapeng/programming/topic-looping.md

 	- It's to encourage to use list comprehension instead of for loop.
 		- `for` loop is just in general for all languages.
 		- To be professional, you use it when doing python assessment.

+- Infinite Loop
+	What cause infinite loop?
+	- Bad logic in the recursion : for, while, recursion function call.
+		The code flow should be able to trace linear; therefore, it should be easy to find out what's going on.

+	- Same page redirection.
+		If you load a page and see the page loading again and again.
+		How to fix it?
+Just never redirect to self.

+	- Clustering crash: In a clustering system, one server crash, then all traffic was bounced to next server.
+And another server crash, traffic bouncing again.
+Meanwhile, the early on crashed server was restarted.
+Eventual to the point of whole system failure.
+		How to fix it?
+		- Make sure system have good space : good storage, powful enough memory.
+		- Next check the log to see where is the chocking point.
+This is hard nut to crack.